mahnsi/unisphere/README.md

 -------------------------------------------------------

 NOTE: The deployment ran into some issues.
 If deployment is able to work we will add another README with the link , as advised by the professor.

+--> Github code contains a few last minute fixes and will run better than the file submitted on e-class